 Hi neighbors, my name is Allison (Louise is my middle name), and here's the short version of a long story...

-Pasta Louise is a neighborhood gathering spot to eat some pasta, grab a glass of wine, hang out with friends, have some hot chocolate.
+Pasta Louise finally opened in July 2020.
+It's a community restaurant where you can gather to eat fresh pasta, sip a glass of wine, hang out with friends, have some homemade soft serve.
 You can pick up a coffee on the way to work, and a pasta kit on your way home.
-Or maybe sit down with us at any of our outdoor tables... we even have heaters and shelter from the rain!
+Sit down with us at any of our outdoor tables... we even have heaters and shelter from the rain!

 Giving Back to Brooklyn

-Pasta Louise won’t be just about the pasta.
-A big part of my business will focus on the ways we are giving back to the community.
-One of my major initiatives is the Pasta Rose Scholarship.
+Pasta Louise is not just about the pasta.
+We focus on ways we can give back to the community.
+One of our major initiatives is the Pasta Rose Scholarship.
 This scholarship will be awarded to high school students in Brooklyn who have lost a parent to cancer, helping them achieve their goals and pay for college.
-All of you can support the scholarship fund by taking a pasta-making class, ordering specific items on the menu and looking out for other monthly events at the restaurant.
+All of you can support the scholarship fund by looking out for monthly fundraising events at the restaurant, or by donating online.

-I will also be donating daily meals to people in hospice and starting a business mentoring program for local students.
+Once covid cools down, we'll be delivering meals to people in hospice, and starting a mentoring program for local students.